“A thorn in the side” of governments and corporations, Leigh Day has been fighting the good fight for over three decades strong.

 How to get a Leigh Day training contract

-Leigh Day has also introduced anonymised application reviewing when creating assessment centre shortlists.
-The reviewing panel do not have access to personal information that may identify an applicant’s background to reduce any potential impact of unconscious bias/ in-group preference in the selection process.
+Leigh Day also operates anonymised application reviewing when creating assessment centre shortlists.
+The reviewing panel do not have access to personal information that may directly or indirectly identify an applicant’s background to reduce any potential impact of unconscious bias/ in-group preference in the selection process.

 The assessment day and interviews

 Following applications, the firm shortlists around three to four candidates per spot and invites them to an assessment day.
 The day consists of an ability test (usually a critical thinking exercise), a case study, and two interviews.
-The case study is typically 40-45 minutes and last year, candidates were asked to read through a legal judgment, summarise the main points, and “provide a critical and personal evaluation of the judgment – do they think it was fair?
+The case study is typically 40-45 minutes and last year, candidates were asked to read through a professional ethics judgment, summarise the main points, and “provide a critical evaluation of the judgment – do they think it was fair?
 Were there mitigating circumstances?
 Etc...”

-Following these assessments, candidates have two interviews with two different panels.
-The first is an opportunity to “demonstrate your fit for Leigh Day’s ethos, and understanding of the legal landscape we operate in and how that is changing.
-There are also questions about topical issues in the media – last year we had questions about the Charlie Gard and Alfie Evans cases and the Tesco equal pay case.
-The questions might be something like 'do you ever think it's right to pay men and women differently for doing the same work?'
-Is there a devil's advocate case for it?
-These types of questions help assess whether the candidate is able to identify and evaluate all sides of an argument, as well as the ethics and reasoning of pursuing certain types of cases,” Hines elaborates.
+Following these assessments, candidates have two interviews with two different Partner panels.
+Both interviews include a mixture of attitudinal/ competency questions and topical/ legal specific question.
+The attitudinal and competency-based questions typically look for evidence of an aligned ethos to Leigh Day’s and things like managing workloads, client care and dealing with difficult situations.
+The topical and legal specific questions provide an opportunity to “demonstrate your understanding of the legal landscape we operate in and how that is changing.
+There are also questions about topical issues in the media – over the last few years, these questions have covered topics like parent company liability, the role of public inquiries, equal pay and the best interests of patients.
+These questions assess whether the candidate is able to identify and evaluate all sides of an argument, as well as the ethics and reasoning of pursuing certain types of case.”
+Hines elaborates.

 25 St John's Lane,